These days more and more people try to find products that are made with sustainable materials.

 A coffee made through the use of such a double-bonded filter contains less diterpenes – substances, related to an increase in cholesterol levels.

-Looking at the photo, you can see how stylish the Chemex carafe is.
+By looking at the photo above, you can see how stylish the Chemex carafe is.

 It’s made of borosilicate glass, which is more resistant to thermal shock and overall – more durable.